Discover the right answer to using virtual reality for your business, event, tradeshow, or exhibition.

 Now in terms of marketing there are many ways to judge the experience.
 If you’re selling a direct product, the first thing to do is compare sales with previous years measuring if the VR demo had a good impact on sales.
 If you want to be more explicit you can also ask buyers if they were motivated to buy because of their VR demo.

-If you’re getting press to attend your demo then you’ll also want to check their articles and how many shares they got.
+If you’re getting press to attend your demo then you’ll also want to check their articles and see how many shares they got.

 You’ll also want to get some qualitative feedback from your audience.
 Ask them directly how they felt about the demo and if it made them more likely to buy your service or product.

-You can also check your website traffic, app downloads, and how many guests you got at your booth.
+Additionally, its important to check your website traffic, app downloads, and how many guests you got at your booth.

 Now something we’ve seen often before are long queues to try on VR demos.
 This may happen if your experience is too long and or you have too few headsets to go around.

 But most of the time this is a good thing as nothing breeds success like success.
-What you can do minimize the annoyance is to engage the customers while they’re queuing.
+What you can do to minimize the annoyance is to engage the customers while they’re queuing.
 Tell them what they might expect.

 You’ll also want to set up a TV that mirrors what the person in the VR demo sees.
 This helps you draw an even bigger crowd and enables you to keep those in line patient.